kingboxing/MindFlow/README.md

 # MindFlow

-Resolvent Analysis and Optimal Control Design for Fluid Flows based on Finite Element Method (FEniCS)
+Resolvent Analysis and Optimal Control Design for Fluid Flows based on Finite Element Method (based on FEniCS)

 ======================================================